oldrev/maltreport/README.md

 There is a brief introduction in Chinese: [MaltReport2 中文使用简介](http://www.cnblogs.com/oldrev/p/maltreport2_intro.html)

-MaltReport **DO NOT REQUIRES** MS-Office or LibreOffice to render report, instead MaltReport manipulates ODT/ODS/XLS/DOC file by itself, so it could be fast & reliable.
+MaltReport **DO NOT REQUIRES** MS-Office or LibreOffice to render report, on the contrary, MaltReport manipulates ODT/ODS/XLS/DOC file by itself, so it could be fast & reliable.

 The template of your report is just a normal document created with LibreOffice or MS-Word/MS-Excel (ODT/ODS and XLS/DOC are fully supported), we can use LibreOffice and MS-Word/Excel as WYSIWYG report development tools.